Why Does My Child Repeats Everything I Say?

 Phrases and words can also be used in functional and non-functional ways.
 Functional could be attempting to use words/phrases to communicate how they are feeling, try to explain a difficult area they don’t understand, attempting to tell you what they need.
 For example: a child that is thirsty for water may repeat to you, “coffee, coffee?”
 They may use coffee as a means to explain water, milk, or even juice.
 Another example is repeating, “McDonalds, McDonalds, we McDonalds?”
 This could be an attempt to tell you they are hungry – not necessarily wanting McDonalds every hour of the day, well… maybe sometimes.

-Why is this happening, why is my child scripting?
+Why is my child scripting?

 - An attempt from your child to maintain a conversation by trying to communicate ideas that may be too hard for them to talk about or formulate.